-Follow animal shelters and organizations on social media and tweet/retweet, share, comment, and “like” shelter organizations as well as content that they post to help spread the word about adoptable animals or other news and facts that they have to share.
+Follow animal shelters and organizations on social media and engage with them by commenting and “liking” their posts.
+Additionally, help them get more attention by sharing.
+You can help spread the word about adoptable animals, need for donations or other news and facts that they have to share.
 Wouldn’t it feel great to help a cat or dog find a forever home?

-Some organizations have programs where people volunteer time and take shelter dogs for a walk or hike.
+Some organizations have programs for volunteers to take shelter dogs for a walk or hike.
 This is a great way to stay active while helping animals get the exercise they need to be happy and healthy.
 Another popular way to volunteer time is to help socialize cats and dogs which will give them the love and attention they need to be happy.

 Do you have a skill or talent that could help out an animal shelter?
-People that are skilled at photography and filming video can donate their time to take photos or videos of adoptable pets to help them find a forever home.
+People that are skilled at photography and videography can donate their time to take photos or videos of adoptable pets to help them find a forever home.
 Graphic designers can help design posters and marketing pieces to help the shelter save money and time.
 To operate smoothly, animal shelters rely on volunteer accountants to help them organize their records and manage their books.
 Are you someone that’s good at fixing things?
 Many shelters need help painting or building projects and fixing small repairs here and there.
 Visit VolunteerMatch to help find what animal shelters need in your area.

 Another way to donate is by purchasing or using products or services from organizations that give back to animal shelters or animals in need.
 Barkbox, AmazonSmile, Trupanion, PetCube, and PrideBites are just a few companies that are dedicated to donating to animal shelters.
 For every mile you walk your dog, the WoofTrax app donates to your local animal shelter.
 The app is free and simply tracks the distance you walk to determine the donation.

-There are so many creative ways to help a local animal shelter.
-Make sure to contact your local animal shelter to find out if they have a wishlist and how you can help.
-Just remember, every little bit helps whether you decide to donate time, money, pet items, or your skills.
+There are many creative ways to help a local animal shelter.
+Contact your local animal shelter to find out if they have a wish list and how you can help.
+Even more important, every little bit helps whether you decide to donate time, money, pet items, or your skills.